Arithmetic and Logic Instructions¶

 }

-The following is the result of run above changes with ch4_1_mult.bc.
+The following is the result of running the above changes with ch4_1_mult.bc

 118-165-66-82:input Jonathan$ /Users/Jonathan/llvm/test/build/bin/llc